Capterra and Software Advice

 What to look for:

-• Multiple reporting channels – mobile, web, IoT sensors, or integrated control room feeds.
+• Multiple reporting channels – mobile app, browser, IoT sensors, and control room feeds.

-• Geo-tagging for accurate location data and situational awareness.
+• Geo-tagging for accurate location data, floor plans, and site context.

 Example: